ALEHACKsp/ftp_loader/README.md

 # FTP LOADER
-This is a pretty simple VAC Bypass injector for csgo
+This is a pretty simple VAC Bypass injector for csgo.

-Features:
-VAC3 Bypass,
+Everything is pretty obvious so no further explanation is needed.

+# Features
+-VAC3 Bypass
-Byte VAC bypass,
+-Byte VAC bypass
-ManualMap Injection,
+-ManualMap Injection
-LoadLibrary Injection
+-LoadLibrary Injection

 # Credits
 b1scoito (https://github.com/b1scoito/)
 DarthTon https://github.com/DarthTon/Blackbone)

-Everything is pretty obvious so no further explanation is needed.

 # Doesn't open
 vc redistributable is needed for this code to be executed, newest windows versions already comes with these.